 - Remember to write the children’s names on their projects and artwork.
 Display their work in the room or send it home with them.

 Do a walk-thru of the classroom.
 Be sure everything is cleaned and returned to its original place.
-Pick up toys in the play area wipe down the tables, check the bathroom and sweep the floor where needed (sweeper is kept in the bathroom).
+Pick up toys in the play area wipe down the tables, check the bathroom and sweep the floor where needed (a sweeper is kept in the bathroom).
 Be respectful to fellow co-workers by leaving the nursery as clean as you would like to find it on your shift.
 Please write down any Nursery information or messages for the incoming Attendants and place it on the sign-in shelf or in the Attendant’s kitchen area.

 The Recreation Center Nursery will not open unless there are two attendants present.
 This is a safety practice implemented in January of 2018 that we must follow.
 In the event that 1 attendant cannot make it, we will remain closed until we can find a second attendant or close the nursery for that day.

 The Recreation Center Nursery will accept children from three months through age seven.
 The nursery is designed for short-term childcare.
 Each child while in the nursery must have a responsible adult in the facility.
 Each responsible adult must fill out a Nursery Check-In/Check-Out Form.
 Children with a suspected or confirmed communicable illness will not be permitted to use the nursery.
-Children are not allowed to bring their own toys and must be relatively self-sufficient (child cannot require a disproportionate amount of care or attention that creates problems with our child/supervisor ratio.)
+Children are not allowed to bring their own toys and must be relatively self-sufficient (children cannot require a disproportionate amount of care or attention that creates problems with our child/supervisor ratio.)
 The responsible adult will be paged if his child needs special care or attention (continual crying, temper tantrum, discipline, etc.).

 The fee is $3.00 per hour per child.
-A parent must check-in at the Front Desk to complete a Nursery Check-In/Check-Out Form.
+A parent must check in at the Front Desk to complete a Nursery Check-In/Check-Out Form.
 Failure to have the form completed properly will result in the maximum charge.
 The nursery staff will check the time the child is admitted to the nursery on the form, and figure the total charge.
 A receipt will be given to the nursery patron and the patron will return to the front desk to pay the nursery fee.

 The maximum amount of children that the nursery can accommodate is fifteen (15).
 If possible, the ratio of care is one Staff member for every 15 children.
 The Nursery attendant reserves the right to close down the nursery, even if there are not 15 children in the room, in the advent that there are more babies than toddlers, or higher maintenance children to be attended to.